luis-i-benavides/cams-ref-impl-angular/README.md

      ./gradlew idea

 ## Debugging the Client Code
 While debugging the AngularJS code locally, it is useful to reload the page in the browser automatically when any source file changes.
 You can do this by running the `gulp watch` command in `cams-ref-impl-angular/cams-ref-impl-angular-client`.
+Note that you must have started the application in development mode to debug the client code.

+## Debugging the Server Code

 # To Do (in descending priority)
-* Implement use cases 17
+* Implement use case 17
 * Build with Maven (coexisting with Gradle)
 * Build WAR with Gradle and test deployment to servlet container.
 Consult [this](http://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-gradle-plugin.html) and [this](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-traditional-deployment.html#howto-create-a-deployable-war-file) for details
 * Downgrade to AngularJS 1.2.x.